North Massapequa, New York

 Population (2020)17,829 residents

-Nearby ParksMassapequa Preserve, Bethpage State Park
+Nearby ParksMassapequa Preserve nearby; Bethpage State Park a short drive north

 Community CenterNorth Massapequa Community Center (Town of Oyster Bay)